pymupdf/PyMuPDF/docs/annot.rst

       pair: matrix; get_pixmap
       pair: colorspace; get_pixmap
       pair: alpha; get_pixmap
+      pair: dpi; get_pixmap

-   .. method:: get_pixmap(matrix=fitz.Identity, colorspace=fitz.csRGB, alpha=False)
+   .. method:: get_pixmap(matrix=fitz.Identity, dpi=None, colorspace=fitz.csRGB, alpha=False)

+      * Changed in v1.19.2: added support of dpi parameter.

       Creates a pixmap from the annotation as it appears on the page in untransformed coordinates.
 The pixmap's :ref:`IRect` equals *Annot.rect.irect* (see below). **All parameters are keyword only.**

       :arg matrix_like matrix: a matrix to be used for image creation.
-Default is the *fitz.Identity* matrix.
+Default is :ref:`Identity`.

+      :arg int dpi: (new n v1.19.2) desired resolution in dots per inch.
+If not ``None``, the matrix parameter is ignored.

       :arg colorspace: a colorspace to be used for image creation.
 Default is *fitz.csRGB*.
       :type colorspace: :ref:`Colorspace`